CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - Many of the flags intended for one category or item type, can be used in other categories or item types.
 Experiment to see where else flags can be used.
 - Offensive and defensive flags can be used on any item type that can be wielded.

+## Inheritance

+When an item is crafted, it can inherit flags from the components that were used to craft it.
+This requires that the flag to be inherited has the `"craft_inherit": true` entry.
+If you don't want a particular item to inherit flags when crafted, you can add the flag `NO_CRAFT_INHERIT` to that item.

 ## TODO